WGeckle80/advent-of-code-2023/day3/README.md

 ### Part Two

-A gear is an asterisk adjacent two exactly two numbers.
+A gear is an asterisk adjacent to exactly two numbers.
 The following schematic contains a gear.

 ```